Where and when will my activity start and end?

 Can I drive my personal vehicle?

 Sometimes.
 For climbing and winter trips- usually.
-MTB- maybe, depends on route.
-Not really possible for river trips due to the shuttle that is involved.
+MTB- maybe, depends on the route.
+This is not possible for river trips due to the shuttle involved.

 Can you pick me up at my lodging or meet me somewhere other than the office?